Daegu South Korea Travel Guide

 Daegu's crime rate is very low.
 Petty crime is rare but possible in crowded areas.
 Hurricane season is late summer to early autumn (July-September).

-Neighborhoods like Dongseongno are well-well-lit and safe.
+Areas such as Dongseongno are well-lit and safe.

 Strong earthquakes are rare; localized urban flooding can occur during monsoon.